sighup-io/workshop-from-devops-practices-to-the-cloud-native-stack-public/README.md

 If your employer does not provide an account with a cloud provider (or in case you risk to destroy your actual production environment), you can get an account with GCP or Azure, both these providers have free credits that will allow you to follow the workshop without paying for cloud resources.

+Make sure to have API Key and API Secret for your reference cloud provider at hand the day of the workshop.

 #### Clone this repo

 Make sure to clone this repo.